 - Driver’s personal information (Driver’s license, contact information)

 - Witness contact information

-- Photos of any injuries sustained (including minor cuts and bruising)
+- Photos of any injuries sustained (including cuts and bruising)

 - Location of accident and direction of travel